-Where you aware that more than 50% of your home’s energy costs are for your heating and cooling?
-That’s why it’s so important to secure an energy-efficient HVAC system.
+Did you know that more than 50% of your home’s energy costs are needed for your heating and cooling?
+That’s why it’s critical to secure an energy-efficient HVAC system.

-In 2022, the Biden Administration recommended new energy-efficiency standards for residential gas furnaces that would significantly decrease emissions, save money and encourage sustainability.
+In 2022, the Biden Administration recommended new energy-efficiency standards for residential gas furnaces that would greatly decrease emissions, save consumers money and encourage sustainability.

-So what does all of this mean for your existing furnace in 2023?
-As of now, not much, as the proposed rule will not go into effect until 2029 at the earliest and does not affect furnaces that are already in use.
+With these facts in mind, you may be asking yourself "what happens to my existing furnace"?
+For the time being, next to nothing, as the proposed rule won't go into effect until 2029 at the earliest and will not affect furnaces that are already in use.

-But if you are considering furnace replacement in soon, highly energy-efficient furnaces are now available.
-Find out how these furnaces can save you money on your utility bills.
+But if your furnace is nearing the end of its life and a replacement is needed in soon, highly energy-efficient furnaces are now available.
+Learn how these furnaces can save you money on your utility bills.

 Guide to Condensing Furnaces